ibm-cloud-docs/containers/cs_api_at_iam.md

 # IAM and {{site.data.keyword.cloudaccesstrailshort}} action by API method
 {: #api-at-iam}

 When you use {{site.data.keyword.containerlong}} such as through the command line or console, the service calls application programming interface (API) methods to complete your requests.
-You might need certain permissions to call these API methods, and you can keep track of the requests that you make with an {{site.data.keyword.at_full_notm}} instance.
+In {{site.data.keyword.cloud_notm}} IAM, each API operation is associated with an IAM action that the user must have an access role to use the API operation.
+You can keep track of the requests that you make with an {{site.data.keyword.at_full_notm}} instance.
 {: shortdesc}

 Review the following list of {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) actions and {{site.data.keyword.at_full_notm}} events that correspond to each API method in {{site.data.keyword.containerlong_notm}}.